jhlopesalves/CorpusAid/README.md

 ## Who is it for?

-CorpuScript is an invaluable tool for a wide range of users in the field of linguistics and beyond:
+CorpusAid is an invaluable tool for a wide range of users in the field of linguistics and beyond:

 - **Students**: Undergraduate and graduate students working on corpus-based projects or theses.
 - **Professors**: Academic staff preparing corpora for research projects or teaching materials.